PlatformOfTrust/marketing-app/src/pages/news/kojamo-pressRelease/index.md

 path: "/news/kojamo" # path to where you want blog to be published aka https://www.platformoftrust.net//blogs/sport-venue
 date: "2019-05-03T13:45:33.962Z"
 title: "Collaboration can help effectively utilise fragmented data in the property sector"
-image: "./light.jpg" # Featured image shown on page and listings.
+image: "./Collaboration smart home pic.jpg" # Featured image shown on page and listings.
 Save in same folder.
 Don't use svg.
-pic: "light-square.jpg" # Hex image shown on page and listings.
+pic: "Collaboration smart home pic2.jpg" # Hex image shown on page and listings.
 No path, just filename.
 Save in same folder.
 Don't use svg.
 pictext: ""
 type: "news" # All "News" are blogs to separate them from real pages made with MarkDown, so that they appear in blog listings etc.
 subtype: "pressRelease" # "blog" / "news" / "pressRelease" etc.